Alex Albon Suggests Sacrificing Iconic Racing Section to Improve Racing in Mexico - The SportsRush

 Advertisement

-Per a report from RaceFans, Albon wants the authorities to redesign the hairpin turn on the final corner to allow closer racing.
+Per a report from RaceFans, the British-Thai driver wants the authorities to redesign the hairpin turn on the final corner to allow closer racing.
 He added the presence of dirty air in the slow corners makes each car lose six or seven-tenths to the car in front.

 “I think the design of the last sector is not good for racing.
 I actually think if they made it a bit quicker, we would be able to be much closer.”